heimdallrj/cra-template-jetpack-typescript/README.md

 This is a custom template for [Create React App](https://github.com/facebook/create-react-app).

-You can use this template with `npm create-react-app --template jetpack-typescript`
+You can use this template with `npx create-react-app my-react-app --template jetpack-typescript`

 For more information, please refer to: